cocode/TrekBASIC/documentation/future.md

 # Future

-It would be interesting to make BASIC available in more places, such as web assembly.

-LLVM could be used to generate code for multiple backends, including wasm.
+## Targets
+By using python and LLVM, we can run TrekBasic almost anywhere.

-I see no particular need for using basic to script web applications, but the idea amuses me.
+We'd like to run in the browser, as some point.
+While I see no particular need for using basic to script web applications, but the idea amuses me.

-Using LLVM to build a compiler would provide much better performance.
-Not that anyone uses BASIC to get high performance.

 It would be nice to have pluggable parsers.
 Every old basic had a slightly different syntax,